mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 ## 1. Introduction - Project Overview

-The Online Restaurant Ordering System (OROS) is a RESTful API-based solution that provides a tool for streamlining a restaurant's operations and enhance the customer ordering experience while also providing a platform for restaurant owners to manage their menu items, orders, and promotions.
-The solution is built using FastAPI, MySQL, and SQLAlchemy, and is designed to be easy to use and understand.
+The Online Restaurant Ordering System (OROS) is a RESTful API-based solution for restaurants to expand their customer base to those who prefer to use an online tool for ordering.
+The solution also provides restaurant ownership/management a tool for streamlining their improving their operations and enhance the customer ordering experience while also digitizing their menus and enabling customer feedback.
 The API implements features for managing orders, customers, menu items, and more.
-This solution uses a SwaggerUI, instead of a front-end UI, for User-interaction.
-The below User Manual is provided to help users to use the solution - whether they are a member the Restaurant Staff or an ordering Custumer.
-The solution is designed to be easy to use and understand, with clear documentation and examples provided.
+This solution uses a SwaggerUI, instead of a front-end UI, for User-interaction

+The below User Manual is provided to guide users through the features from both perspectives - whether as a member the Restaurant
+Staff or an ordering Custumer.

 ### 1.1.
 Prerequisites / Assumptions
 We have made some assumptions, presuming that the SwaggerUI is running for you already.
 As such, you should see a long list of